matackett/datafest-covid-19/content/_index.md

 - How has the pandemic affected the airline industry and what are some potential downstream effects of this other than economic strain on the industry?
 - As a student, how would you quantify the effect of the pandemic on your education?
-- With shelter in place / lockdown in place, many workers have started working from home, which requires internet access.
-How prepared was the nation / your local area for this shift?
 - How has the spread of the pandemic affected people’s opinion on government tracking and privacy?
 - What is the effect of the social distancing / shelter in place / lockdown recommendations and policies on pollution?
 - How can we quantify the potential effects on nutrition and general health of the public, outside of those affected by the virus?